 Comms and Engagement

 When you’re not working in the office, it is important to find the best way to communicate with your team.
-Inside the office, its easy to recognise people’s regular behaviour patterns and spot if someone needs a chat or is in the flow and avoiding distractions.
-In a remote team you lose this overview.
+Inside the office, it's easy to recognise people’s regular behaviour patterns and spot if someone needs a chat or is in the flow and avoiding distractions.
+In a remote team, you lose this overview.

-Here’s a few ways to build strong connections and communicate clearly with your team from a distance.
+Here are a few ways to build strong connections and communicate clearly with your team from a distance.